benjaminweymouth/BiTBesT-An-App-that-Rates-Crypto-/README.md

 # BiTBesT: An App that Rates Crypto

 The purpose of this BiTBesT project is to create a rating system for cryptocurrencies.
 Many individuals and institutions have lost money recently due to bad crypto purchases.
+Our app is designed to popularize a new rating system to help mitigate risk.

 # A rating system helps mitigate risk